-"Monini is investing much of its resources to create a large olive grove, a project designed to help relaunch olive growing in Italy to create a virtuous system of carbon dioxide absorption and soil and biodiversity protection."
-Riccardo Cereda, ntroduction In the field Inside the bottle
+"Monini is investing much of its resources to create a large olive grove, a project designed to help relaunch olive growing in Italy to create a virtuous system ofcarbon dioxide absorption and soil and biodiversity protection."
+Riccardo Cereda.

-> General Manager
+General Manager

-11 Proietti, S., Carbon footprint of an olive tree grove, 2016
+Proietti, S., Carbon footprint of an olive tree grove, 2016